itsjoesullivan/tik/readme.md

 ###Comments

-`tik 1 --comment "Comment text"` Add a new comment to ticket #1
+`tik 1 comment "Comment text"` Add a new comment to ticket #1